There are many other good reasons to quit smoking:

 Napthalene: Ingredient in mothballs

-Methyl isocyanate: Its accidental release killed 2000 people in Bhopal, India in 1984
+Methyl isocyanate: Its accidental release killed 2000 people in Bhopal, India

 Polonium: Cancer-causing radioactive element